Alfresco/alfresco-ng2-components/docs/search-control.component.md

 </adf-search-control>
 ```

-Example of a component that uses the search control.
-In this example the search term is simply logged to the console
-but instead the component could emit an event to be consumed upstream, or it could trigger a change inside a search
-results component embedded inside the same component.

-## Customizable template for no result
+### Customizable template for no result

-It is possible to customize with your own template what to show when no result are found for the search.
+You can show your own custom template when no results are found for the search:

 ```html
 <adf-search-control [highlight]="true"